Edinburgh-Genome-Foundry/Proglog/README.rst

 Proglog is a progress logging system for Python.
 It allows to build complex libraries while giving the user control on the management of logs, callbacks and progress bars.

-**What problems does it solve ?** Libraries like `tqdm <https://github.com/noamraph/tqdm>`_ or `progress <https://github.com/verigak/progress/>`_ are great for quickly adding progress bars to your scripts, but become difficult to manage when building larger projects.
+**What problems does it solve ?**

+Libraries like `tqdm <https://github.com/noamraph/tqdm>`_ or `progress <https://github.com/verigak/progress/>`_ are great for quickly adding progress bars to your scripts, but become difficult to manage when building larger projects.

-For instance, you will need to write different code depending on whether you are displaying the progress in a console, a Jupyter notebook, or a website.
+For instance, you will need to write different code depending on whether you are displaying the progress in a console, a Jupyter notebook, or a webpage.

-Sometimes you need to channel the progress logs of different components into a same logger, at which case you may also let the final user choose which progress bars they want to display or to mute, even when these are handled deep down in your programs.
+Sometimes you also need to channel the progress logs of different components into a same logger, at which case you may also let the final user choose which progress bars they want to display or to mute, even when these are handled deep down in your programs.

+For instance if your routine 1 calls a routine 2 and routine 3 (possibly from other libraries) you may want to be able to silence the progress bars of routine 2, or to only show the progress bars of routine 1.
+As long as all routines use Proglog, this will be easy to do.

 .. raw:: html